Augustin007/Augustin007/README.md

 I love reading, writing, and mathematics.

-I play piano, saxophone, and guitar.
+I play piano, saxophone, harmonica, and guitar.

+I've obtained a violin.
+I need to actually learn how to play it.

 I love theatre (The last time I was in a play I was Lumiere in Beauty and the Beast, this is absolutely my favourite play).

 My non-programming languages are Spanish, English, and French.

 I do gymnastics and martial arts.

+I'm not good at chess, but I enjoy it a lot.

 ### Book recomendations